-Since inception and over the latest 10 and five-year periods, the Fund has outperformed its benchmark.
+Since inception and over the latest 10 years, the Fund has outperformed its benchmark.
+Over the latest five-year period the Fund has performed in line with its benchmark.
 The Fund has provided returns in excess of CPI inflation for all three periods, while providing a high degree of capital stability.
 The Fund aims to minimise the risk of loss over any two-year period.
 The lowest annual return number, in the 'Performance net of all fees and expenses' table, shows that the Fund has not yet experienced a negative return over any rolling 12-month period.